ttarunn/Task-Management-App/README.md

 - API Interaction: Axios is used to interact with the backend API, ensuring seamless communication between the frontend and backend.

+- **Infinite Scroll Implementation:**

+   This project incorporates the convenient feature of infinite scroll, ensuring a seamless and uninterrupted browsing experience as users explore the content.

+**Note:** You can check the infinite scroll feature by logging in using the following details.
+   - email: one@one.com
+   - password: 12345

 # Getting Started

 To run the application locally, follow these steps: